 No-form is the true form 6

-(*Desires, cravings and ignorance (asrava) flow out from the mind (skandha) towards the objective world.
-These are called evil outflows, which are likened to a leak. – Editor]
+(*Desires, cravings and ignorance (asrava) flow out from the mind (skandha) towards the objective world—these evil outflows are likened to a leak. – Editor)

 To love sages and despise ordinary mortals